masoudr/embedded-linux-image-builder/README.md

 ## Features

-* Based on Docker so can be run on any machine without any requirements.
+* Based on Docker so can be run on any machine without any requirements
-* Build Kernel, DTS, modules, and headers from the source.
+* Build Kernel, DTS, modules, and headers from the source
-* Build Bootloader (u-boot) from the source.
+* Build Bootloader (u-boot) from the source
-* Can be combined with any Linux distribution.
+* Can be combined with any Linux distribution
-* Create image file (.img) as output file for easy writing to SD card.
+* Create image file (.img) as output file for easy writing to SD card
-* High-speed build with the help of using Linaro toolchain and Docker engine.
+* High-speed build with the help of Linaro toolchain and Docker engine
-* Can be used with any Embedded Linux system with little configuration change.
+* Can be customized for any Embedded Linux system with the least configuration change

 ## Requirements